renpy/renpy/sphinx/source/testcases.rst

 Patterns
 ===============

-Some clauses take a pattern, which helps positioning the mouse or the location where a clause will do something.
+Some clauses take a pattern, which helps positioning the mouse or locating where a clause will do something.
-The ``pattern`` property (or in the case of the string expression, the string itself) takes a string which resolves to a target found on the screen, based on the shorted match in the alt text of focusable screen elements (typically, buttons).
+The ``pattern`` property (which in the case of the string expression clause, is the string itself) takes a string which resolves to a target found on the screen, based on the shorted match in the alt text of focusable screen elements (typically, buttons).
 The search is case-insensitive.